 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Qingdao air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Qingdao is currently 5.8 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 Moderate 77 US AQI

 |Wednesday, Aug 10|

 |Thursday, Aug 11|